angamary/asset-recommender/README.md

 ## Docker

 In order to build and run the Docker image, navigate to `asset-recommender/src/main/resources` and run

-`docker run -it -p 127.0.0.1:1433:1433/tcp $(docker build -q .)`
+`docker build -t asset-recommender . && docker run -it -p 127.0.0.1:1433:1433/tcp asset-recommender`

 ## Maven